shahabty/3D-RCNN/README.md

 # 3D-RCNN
-This repository contains an implementation of 3DRCNN
+This repository contains an implementation of 3DRCNN.
+In progress...